sadra-hatami/CSS-Encyclopedia-Website/README.md

 * Make CSS easier to learn.
 * Provide a complete Persian CSS reference.
-* Help developers write cleaner and more modern CSS.
+* Bridge theory and practical development.
-* Combine theory with practical examples.
+* Help developers write cleaner and more modern stylesheets.

 ---